-Notes: Solid black lines show mean impulse responses of a one-pp shock in the VSTOXX in the normal state.
-Solid red lines represent the corresponding mean IRFs for the crisis state.
-Gray-shaded areas (red dashed lines) indicate 68% confidence bands for the normal (crisis) state.
+Notes: Solid black lines show median impulse responses of a one-pp shock in the VSTOXX in the normal state.
+Solid red lines represent the corresponding median IRFs for the crisis state.
+Gray-shaded areas (red dashed lines) indicate 80% confidence bands for the normal (crisis) state.
 Full set of impulse responses is available on request.

-Figure 9 shows selected IRFs after a ten-unit shock in the EPU.
-A shock to the EPU leads to a significant decrease of real GDP growth that is of similar strength in the peak responses in both states (crisis: -4.8 bps, 6q; normal: -4.4 bps, 4q), but more enduring in normal times.
-In addition, we find mild evidence for a tightening of the interest rate, in particular in the crisis state.
-Hence, there is also some evidence for a direct effect of policy uncertainty shocks on output but this is, again, much smaller than for credit standards and the credit spread.
-This also holds when accounting for the larger standard deviation of the EPU (25.41) as compared to the ones of credit standards (6.95) and the credit spread (0.79) as well as the different shock sizes in the IRFs (ten-unit for the EPU, one-pp for credit standards, and 25 bps for the credit spread).
+Figure 8 shows selected IRFs after a one-pp shock in the VSTOXX.
+A shock to the VSTOXX leads to a significant decrease of real GDP growth that is similar in both states (crisis: -4.3 bps, 3q; normal: -3.3 bps, 3q).
+In addition, we find no significant response of the ECB to volatility shocks in both states.
+Hence, there is some evidence for a direct effect of volatility shocks on output but this is much smaller than for credit standards and the credit spread.
+This also holds when accounting for the larger standard deviation of the VSTOXX (8.16) as compared to the ones of credit standards (6.95) and the credit spread (0.79) as well as the different shock sizes in the IRFs (one-pp for the VSTOXX, one-pp for credit standards, and 25 bps for the credit spread).